 Anatomy students from both departments of Health Sciences and Kinesiology are invited back to the teaching and learning labs to share their experiences with a new cohort of incoming students.
 This experience provides an opportunity for volunteers to not only help new students being introduced to the anatomy learning environment, but the chance to hone their own skills in teaching, presenting, and expanding their core knowledge.

 Students who have successfully completed an anatomy course in either Systems Anatomy or Musculoskeletal Anatomy can apply to be volunteers in the lab.
 As volunteers, they’re responsible for sharing what they’ve learned with new/incoming students.
 That can mean assisting with setting up models or specimens in the lab, coming up with practice review questions, or simply sharing tips and tricks with incoming students to help make their experience in the lab more memorable and productive.

 Many of our volunteers use their experience to come back to the lab to help maintain their anatomy knowledge and continue learning.
 Some of our volunteers have turned this experience into an opportunity to participate in conducting research later in their academic careers, as well as use their volunteer hours to apply to graduate programs in health-related fields.
 Volunteers also get valuable experience in teaching, and the knowledge that their insight can be passed on to the next cohort of students – part of what makes learning Anatomy at Brock so unique!

 Sharing our Research!

 In March of 2021, we set out to invite notable speakers, student researchers, and student peer educators to highlight the past year of the anatomy program here at Brock.
-In case you missed it, here’s the video of our first symposium, which was held online for anyone to join.
+In case you missed it, our first symposium can be viewed on YouTube, which was held online for anyone to join.